MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 ## Documentation

 This means creating markdown files that explain what the code is doing.
 It did a really great job here.

+## Pandas dataframe manipulation

+This means the ability to manipulate Pandas dataframes in non-trivial ways, for example, using groupby corectly.

+Cursor can do it quite well for basic manipulations, but it fails for even moderately complicated tasks.
+For example, I asked it to find cases where a club only appeared as an away team or a home team.
+The generated code looked as if it might be correct, but it wasn't.
+In fact, the code didn't work at all and I had to write it by hand.
+This was by no means a one-off, Cursor consistently failed to produce correct code for dataframe manipulations.

 ## GitHub integration